alex-dp/librebook/README.md

 <br>
 >Q: Why is PHP not disclosed?

-A: *PHP does not run on your machine, and it contains sensitive data.*
+A: *PHP does not run on your machine, and it may contain sensitive data.*